ChrisAkridge/IronAssembler/IronAssembler/Documentation/Specification.md

 Another key usage of disassemblers is in debuggers.
 Typically, a debugger gives a view into only a portion of the program's code at a time, typically in a window the user can scroll in or set to a different location of the program.

 Thus, IronAssembler's disassembler, in addition to the ability to disassemble entire *.iexe files, will support the concept of disassembly windows.
 A disassembly window is composed of an address into a block of bytes (typically memory) and a number of instructions to disassemble from that address.
 Each disassembled instruction is additionally marked with its address in memory.
-This allows the window to scroll cleanly through memory.

 Every block of bytes is expected to have bytes that are not IronArc instructions.
 Each pair of such invalid bytes in a disassembly window will be displayed as `?? ??`.

-One difficulty in disassembling IronArc programs is the direction of the disassembly.
-Forward disassembly is easy, but backwards disassembly is very difficult as each instruction is anywhere from 2 to 27 bytes long and it's impossible to know where each operand begins.
-Thus, the disassembly window will maintain a list of "known good addresses" which map to the start of an instruction.
-Programs using IronAssembler can add their own "known good addresses" as well.

-If the user scrolls up, thereby requesting to disassemble instructions before the currently displayed instructions, the disassembler will see if there are any known good addresses before the current address.
-If there are, it will disassemble from the last known good address up to the requested address.

-In order to save time from disassembling the same instructions again and again, disassembly windows support caching of instructions at each address.
-This means that instructions already disassembled will merely be displayed again when seeked to, instead of disassembling them again.
-This feature can be disabled if the program is known to change (i.e. self-modifying programs or programs being loaded into and out of memory).
-Disabling disassembly caching will clear the cache.